 These should all be self-explanatory.
-The first three commands set quantities that are used in constructing the header to the first page.
+The first four commands set quantities that are used in constructing the header to the first page (the conference title is only printed if the preprint option is used).
 The page range for the article is calculated automatically.
-This means that IATEX must be run twice after changing the first page with \SetFirstPage.
-The \SetMSnumber command is for use with the manuscript option.
+This means that LATEX must be run twice after changing the first page with \SetFirstPage.